 The community size and operation of the Ski Resort create a dynamic demand on utilities and services which differ substantially from summer to winter.
 Typical of a mountain resort community, peak activity and population occur during snow season.
 There are approximately 100 full-time residents living in Kirkwood but seasonal daily population maximums may reach 6,500 persons.
 The village core includes a combination of residential, lodging, and commercial uses serving residents and guests.
 The District services 844 active water connections, of which 703 are residential, 45 are commercial, and 96 are irrigation.
 KMPUD receives its water supply entirely from groundwater wells.

 In 2011, the District acquired Mountain Utilities and with that acquisition became the provider of electric and propane services for the Kirkwood Valley.
 A new powerhouse was constructed to house three Caterpillar and five Volvo diesel generators.
-During the summer of 2013, the District begins construction of a power line that will connect the Kirkwood community to the regional electric grid.
-The construction project includes approximately 25 miles of buried line extending from Kirkwood to the south side of Bear River Reservoir in Amador County.
-From this point, the power line will be an overhead line within an existing overhead line corridor to Salt Springs Reservoir where it will connect to existing PG&E lines.
-Construction is expected to take two years to complete.
-In the fall of 2014 it is anticipated that Kirkwood will be connected to the regional electric grid.
+During the summer of 2013, the District began construction on a power line that connected the Kirkwood community to the regional electric grid.
+The construction project included approximately 25 miles of buried line extending from Kirkwood to the south side of Bear River Reservoir in Amador County.
+From this point, the power line is an overhead line within an existing overhead line corridor to Salt Springs Reservoir where it connects to existing PG&E lines.
+On November 1, 2014 the District shut down the diesel fired generators at the Powerhouse and connected to the national electric power grid.

 The District receives revenue from multiple sources primarily consisting of rate charges from four utility enterprises and other services provided by the District, and property taxes.
 Charges for services principally include utility charges for water, wastewater, propane and electric with other sources of revenue contributing less than 10% of the total.